vocalmajority/donate/index.markdown

 * <a href="https://colorofchange.org/">Color of Change</a> designs campaigns powerful enough to end practices that unfairly hold Black people back, and champion solutions that move us all forward.

+* <a href="https://m4bl.org/>The Movement for Black Lives Fund</a> supports Black-led rapid response efforts and long-term strategy, policy, and infrastructure investments in the movement ecosystem.

 * <a href="https://www.naacp.org/">NAACP</a> continually works to ensure a society in which all individuals have equal rights without discrimination based on race.

 * <a href="http://nbjc.org/node?page=16%22%3B=">National Black Justice Coalition</a> is a civil rights organization dedicated to the empowerment of Black lesbian, gay, bisexual, transgender, queer and same gender loving (LGBTQ/SGL) people, including people living with HIV/AIDS.
 NBJC’s mission is to end racism, homophobia, and LGBTQ/SGL bias and stigma.